 - White and Partridge, Buff Widely Bred but not Recognized

 - Breed Size:

 - Large Fowl and Bantam

 - Buy URL:

 - http://www.chanteclerfanciersinternational.org/ (Look for Breeders Directory)

-Four crosses were used in the production of this breed: A Dark Cornish male over a White Leghorn female and a Rhode Island Red male over a White Wyandotte female.
+The White variety was created by brother Wilfrid, a Trappist monk, at the Oka Agricultural Institute in the Province of Quebec.
+It was first presented to the public in 1918 after 10 years of effort and refinement, but it was not admitted to the Standard until 1921.
+Four crosses were used in the production of this variety: a Dark Cornish male over a White Leghorn female and a Rhode Island Red male over a White Wyandotte female.
 The next season, the pullets from the first class were mated with a cockerel from the second class.
 Select pullets from their offspring were bred to a White Plymouth Rock male and the subsequent breedings produced the fowl as it is today.

 The Buff variety is a commonly bred and quite spectacular bird that unfortunately has not been recognized as of yet.
 There are many dedicated people working on it, however, so I expect we will see it in some future edition of the Standard of Perfection.

 Weights: LF pullets, 5 1/2.
 LF hens, 6 1/2.
 LF cockerels, 7 1/2.
 LF cocks, 8 1/2.
 Bantam pullets, 26oz.
 Bantam hens, 30oz.
 Bantam cockerels, 30oz.
 Bantam cocks, 34oz.